mongodb-university/Bluehawk/docs/docs/reference/tags.md

 int quotient = dividend / divisor;
 System.out.println(dividend + " / " + divisor + " = " + quotient);
 ```

+## Remove State

+The `remove-state` tag removes the spanned range from
+Bluehawk output for specified states.

+Use the `remove-state` when you want to include
+enclosed text in everything except the states you
+specify to the tag.

+The `remove-state` tag is a block tag.